vibhav22-raj/YouTube_Downloader/venv/share/doc/yt_dlp/README.txt

                                     an alias starts with a dash "-", it is prefixed with "--".
 Arguments are parsed
                                     according to the Python string formatting
                                     mini-language.
-E.g. --alias get-audio,-X "-S
+E.g. --alias get-audio,-X
-                                    aext:{0},abr -x --audio-format {0}" creates
+                                    "-S=aext:{0},abr -x --audio-format {0}"
-                                    options "--get-audio" and "-X" that takes an argument (ARG0) and expands to "-S
+                                    creates options "--get-audio" and "-X" that
-                                    aext:ARG0,abr -x --audio-format ARG0".
-All
+                                    takes an argument (ARG0) and expands to "-S=aext:ARG0,abr -x --audio-format ARG0".
-                                    defined aliases are listed in the --help output.
+                                    All defined aliases are listed in the --help output.
 Alias options can trigger more
                                     aliases; so be careful to avoid defining recursive options.
 As a safety measure, each alias may be triggered a maximum of 100 times.
-This option can be used multiple times -t, --preset-alias PRESET       Applies a predefined set of options. e.g.
-                                    --preset-alias mp3.
-The following presets
-                                    are available: mp3, aac, mp4, mkv, sleep.
-                                    See the "Preset Aliases" section at the end for more info.
 This option can be used multiple times

 Network Options: